 Free public transport: a measure of fairness, even racial

 Interesting the analysis made in USA.
 Around there, the gulf between haves and haves often falls along racial lines: this means that free tariffs could support racial fairness.
-On American public transport the fines for those who do not have a ticket are very high, and as many as 9 out of 10 court cases for not possessing a ticket are presented to African Americans .
+On American public transport, the fines for those who do not have a ticket are very high, and as many as 9 out of 10 court citations for not possessing a ticket are presented to African Americans .
 By completely eliminating tariffs, the risk of discrimination would also be avoided.

 Ok: where do we get the money?

 Increasing public transport services and making it public at the same time: it will cost a lot, and the money will have to come from somewhere.
 How you do it?

 In Spain, for example, free train journeys are financed with a tax on banks and energy companies, amounting to around € 7 billion over two years.